 You all know I love my oatmeal because I’ve told you so time and time again.
-I have two baked oatmeals here on the blog already (apple blackberry and blueberry morning glory), but this one takes the cake.
-It’s an overnight oatmeal/baked oatmeal/fruit crisp hybrid, and I’m so glad I made it.
-So, so glad. 🙂
+I have lots of baked oatmeal recipes here on the blog already, but this overnight blueberry baked oatmeal takes the cake.

 Well, I told you I love my oatmeal. 🙂

 The idea to top baked oatmeal with streusel came to me months ago after I made a blueberry baked oatmeal.
 I thought it would be fun to make it like a breakfast crisp, and tried it shortly thereafter.